happenwah/uniswapTrader/README.md

 How to place 0 slippage trades on UniswapV2 via Flashbots.

-Designed with gas efficiency in mind, DO NOT USE ON THE MEMPOOL!
+Designed with gas efficiency in mind, ## DO NOT USE VIA THE MEMPOOL!

-This is meant to be useful as either:
+## This repo can be useful as:
 - A building block for a MEV searcher (contract + go package to submit Flashbot compatible bundles).
 - A contract in which you hold your funds and use to trade with front-running protection.